 Her most recent OK Go collaboration, “Upside Down & Inside Out,” was shot entirely in weightlessness aboard a plane that simulates zero-gravity.
 It racked up more than 47 million hits in its first week online, and has been praised by critics and fans alike as a truly groundbreaking work of filmmaking.

 Success as a music video director led to commercial work for Trish.
 She's shot ads for brands such as Levi’s, Haagen-Dazs, Sony, Old Navy, Dole, Carl’s Jr, Hunts, Big Lots, and more.

 Her work has been honored and awarded by Smithsonian Magazine, Creativity Magazine, the Cannes Advertising Festival, and Saatchi & Saatchi’s New Director's Showcase, among others.

 She also writes and creates her own short films and concept videos.
 Her recent short films, NOT ALONE and BEING DENNIS, are enjoying success on the festival circuit, screening at BAM, Henson’s Puppets on Film, Atlanta Film Festival, LA Arthouse Film Festival, the NYC Indie Film Fest, and the LA Puppet Festival.
-Her newest short film, THE BIG BREAKUP, deals with America’s dysfunctional relationship with guns and will be released in March, 2016.
+Her newest short film, THE BIG BREAKUP, deals with America’s dysfunctional relationship with guns.

 Trish is also a recurring creative collaborator and choreographer for the inventive, world-renowned dance company, Pilobolus.